dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 [comment]: <> (Teaser)

 We implemented a Selenium test report database with Elasticsearch, Logstash, Docker, CircleCi and Jenkins to ease the test evaluation process in our continuous delivery pipeline.
-Today we want to share the background information of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and the speed of massive test evaluation.
+Today we want to share  with you the background story of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and our speed-up for massive test evaluation.

 Furthermore, this article should serve as an outline of the consolidated technical expertise gained throughout the engineering process of this project.

-## Background Information
+## Background Story

 Currently our [ePages Selenium Framework](https://developer.epages.com/blog/2015/07/23/the-epages-selenium-framework.html) has evolved to a reputable instrument for quality assurance of the next iteration of the ePages platform.
 The development teams are highly deliberated in implementing corresponding automated integration tests for each feature to safeguard the functionality of every cartridge (software module).